 Slipping Between the Cracks?
 Maximising the Effectiveness of Prerequisite Paths (Vice-Chancellor's Learning and Teaching Small Grant 2013, in conjunction with Stephen Bush)

-Fransen, J., Baxter-Jones, A. & Woodcock, S. 2018, 'Responding to the Commentary on the Article: 'Improving the Prediction of Maturity From Anthropometric Variables Using a Maturity Ratio', Pediatric Exercise Science, pp. 1-3.View/Download from: UTS OPUS or Publisher's site
+Fransen, J, Baxter-Jones, A & Woodcock, S 2018, 'Responding to the Commentary on the Article: “Improving the Prediction of Maturity From Anthropometric Variables Using a Maturity Ratio”', Pediatric Exercise Science, pp. 1-3.View/Download from: Publisher's site

-Fujise, L., Nitschke, M.R., Frommlet, J.C., Serodio, J., Woodcock, S., Ralph, P.J. & Suggett, D.J.
-2018, 'Cell Cycle Dynamics of Cultured Coral Endosymbiotic Microalgae (Symbiodinium) Across Different Types (Species) Under Alternate Light and Temperature Conditions', Journal of Eukaryotic Microbiology.View/Download from: Publisher's site
+Fujise, L, Nitschke, MR, Frommlet, JC, Serôdio, J, Woodcock, S, Ralph, PJ & Suggett, DJ 2018, 'Cell Cycle Dynamics of Cultured Coral Endosymbiotic Microalgae (Symbiodinium) Across Different Types (Species) Under Alternate Light and Temperature Conditions', Journal of Eukaryotic Microbiology, vol. 65, pp. 505-517.View/Download from: Publisher's site

 Although biofilms represent one of the dominant forms of life in aqueous environments, our understanding of the assembly and development of their microbial communities remains relatively poor.
 In recent years, several studies have addressed this and have extended the concepts of succession theory in classical ecology into microbial systems.
 From these datasets, niche-based conceptual models have been developed explaining observed biodiversity patterns and their dynamics.
 These models have not, however, been formulated mathematically and so remain untested.
 Here, we further develop spatially resolved neutral community models and demonstrate that these can also explain these patterns and offer alternative explanations of microbial succession.
 The success of neutral models suggests that stochastic effects alone may have a much greater influence on microbial community succession than previously acknowledged.
 Furthermore, such models are much more readily parameterised and can be used as the foundation of more complex and realistic models of microbial community succession.

-Woodcock, S. 2016, 'Development of enquiry-oriented learning in the mathematical sciences', Australia and New Zealand Industrial and Applied Mathematics (ANZIAM) Journal, vol. 57, pp. C1-C13.View/Download from: UTS OPUS or Publisher's site
+Woodcock, S 2016, 'Development of enquiry-oriented learning in the mathematical sciences', Australia and New Zealand Industrial and Applied Mathematics (ANZIAM) Journal, vol. 57, pp. C1-C13.View/Download from: Publisher's site

-Camp, E.F., Smith, D.J., Evenhuis, C., Enochs, I., Manzello, D., Woodcock, S. & Suggett, D.J.
-2016, 'Acclimatization to high-variance habitats does not enhance physiological tolerance of two key Caribbean corals to future temperature and pH.', Proceedings.
-Biological sciences, vol. 283, no. 1831.View/Download from: UTS OPUS or Publisher's site
+Camp, EF, Smith, DJ, Evenhuis, C, Enochs, I, Manzello, D, Woodcock, S & Suggett, DJ 2016, 'Acclimatization to high-variance habitats does not enhance physiological tolerance of two key Caribbean corals to future temperature and pH', PROCEEDINGS OF THE ROYAL SOCIETY B-BIOLOGICAL SCIENCES, vol. 283, no. 1831.View/Download from: Publisher's site

-Woodcock, S., Besemer, K., Battin, T.J., Curtis, T.P. & Sloan, W.T.
-2013, 'Modelling the effects of dispersal mechanisms and hydrodynamic regimes upon the structure of microbial communities within fluvial biofilms', Environmental Microbiology, vol. 15, no. 4, pp. 1216-1225.View/Download from: UTS OPUS or Publisher's site
+Woodcock, S, Besemer, K, Battin, TJ, Curtis, TP & Sloan, WT 2013, 'Modelling the effects of dispersal mechanisms and hydrodynamic regimes upon the structure of microbial communities within fluvial biofilms', Environmental Microbiology, vol. 15, no. 4, pp. 1216-1225.View/Download from: Publisher's site

 The spatial distribution of microbial taxa is determined primarily by physical and chemical environments and by dispersal.
 In a homogeneous landscape with limited dispersal, the similarity in abundance of taxa in samples declines with separation distance.
 We present a one-dimensional model for the spatial autocorrelation in abundances arising from immigration from some remote community and dispersal between environmentally similar landscape patches.
 Spatial correlation in taxa abundances were calculated from biofilms from the beds of two flumes which differed only in their bedform profiles; one flat and the other a periodic sawtooth shape.
 The hydraulic regime is approximately uniform over the flat bed, whereas the sawtooth induces fast flow over the peaks and recirculation in the troughs.
 On the flat bed, the correlation decline between samples was reproduced by a model using one biologically reasonable parameter.
 A decline was apparent in the other flume; however, a better fit was achieved when dispersal was not assumed constant everywhere.
 However, analysis of finer-resolution data for the heterogeneous flume suggested even this model did not adequately capture the community's complexity.
 We conclude that hydrodynamics are a strong driver of taxa-abundance patterns in stream biofilms.
 However, local adaptability must also be considered to build up a complete mechanistic model.